nourgassan07/nourgassan07/README.md

 - 💬 My name is Noor SheikhIbrahim and i'm 16 years old
-- 💼 I am a UI/UX designer & Junior full-stake Developer & Competitive programmer
+- 💼 I am a UI/UX designer & Junior full-stack Developer & Competitive programmer
 - 📈 I have worked in many frameworks like reactjs & nodejs & dejango
 - 🌷 I am interested in self-development